2005 Rolex Transatlantic Challenge: The Race Course

 The 2005 Rolex Transatlantic Challenge was open to monohull yachts whose deck lengths were 70 ft long or greater.
 There was no upper size limit.

 The 21 entries in the 2005 Rolex Transatlantic Challenge ranged in size from the 70 ft Swan sloop Stay Calm up to the 252 ft square-rigged clipper ship Stad Amsterdam.

-Four divisions started: "Classic" (including the Fife-designed ketchSumurun), "Performance Cruising", "Classes 1 and 2" (including the luxurious ketchTiara) and "Grand Prix" (the line-honours prize for the match between the maxi yachts Mari-Cha IV and Maximus).
+Four divisions started: "Classic" (including the Fife-designed ketch Sumurun), "Performance Cruising", "Classes 1 and 2" (including the luxurious ketch Tiara) and "Grand Prix" (the line-honours prize for the match between the maxi yachts Mari-Cha IV and Maximus).
 The Classic division's handicap system was a modification of a previous NYYC Cruising Rule.

 Performance Cruising and Grand Prix divisions operated under Americap II and IRC handicap systems.